Music and the Arts

 The Choir of St Hilda's College, Oxford

 The Choir of St Hilda's College is at the heart of the College, performing at the big college events throughout the year.
 Highlights include performances of Fauré's Requiem, Haydn's Nelson Mass and the premiere of Nicola Lefanu’s cantata Hilda of Whitby, all with the orchestra at the University Church.
 The choir represents the College further afield too, most recently going on tour to Herstmonceux Castle.
-In February 2019 the choir performed Fauré’s Requiem at the University Church of St Mary the Virgin.
+In February 2019, the 60-strong choir, swelled by college alumnae, performed Fauré’s Requiem at the fifth of our successful ‘Come and Sing’ events at the University Church of St Mary the Virgin.

-Tom Carr, one of St Hilda’s third-year musicians, is our Assistant Conductor.
-Rehearsals are in the JdP every Thursday from 5.30pm until 6.45pm, followed by a free meal and wine in the college dining room.
+Our Assistant Conductor and Accompanist is Tom Carr, one of St Hilda’s third-year musicians.
+Rehearsals are in the JdP every Thursday from 5.30pm until 6.45pm, followed by a FREE meal and wine in the college dining room.
 No audition is necessary and all are welcome to come and sing.

 The College Orchestra and other ensembles